 - Often are extensively concerned about how they'll act in public.

-- May experience worst case scenario thinking with regard to social interactions.
+- May experience worst case scenario thinking about social interactions.

 Do You Have Social Anxiety?